The Inner City Dart League (ICDL)

 • In singles, the absent player forfeits the game.

-A dart match may ONLY be rescheduled if the team can not field four or more players on the night of the scheduled league match.
+1. A dart match may ONLY be rescheduled if the team can not field four or more players on the night of the scheduled league match.
+Participation in another league's matches is not a valid reason to reschedule.
 A dart match may be rescheduled in one of the following ways:

 Mandatory Rescheduling